vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 - Uses the Gemini 1.5 Flash API (Free version)
 - Set up as a three-agent LLM system - chat, correction, translation
 - Uses Javascript SpeechSynthesis to convert text to speech
-- Visual audio cues for deaf learners
+- Has visual audio cues for deaf learners
 - Can be deployed on any website hosting platform
 <br>
 <br>